Car Insurance: The Definitive Guide

 Our View:

-- It's easy to save a lot - we believe vehicle owners could save up to $400 by shopping around for a better policy AND paying annually - this is based on the differences in policy prices we found in for quotes with the same vehicle and driver details.
+- It's easy to save a lot - we believe vehicle owners could save up to $400 by paying annually AND shopping around for a better policy - this is based on the differences in policy prices we found for quotes with the same vehicle and driver details.

 - It is easy to get quotes - you'll need the following details and about 10-15 minutes to compare using the major insurers' websites.